karenhuang0312/Aeropath/documentation/templates/english/user-stories-template.md

 - **US-008:** (Potential future) As a user, I want to search and book hotels and tours so that I can plan my entire trip in one place.

   _Expanded Context / description:_
-  > This is for potential future MVP expansion and is not included in the initial launch.
+  > This is for future MVP expansion and is not included in the initial launch.

   - **Acceptance Criteria:**
     - [ ] Hotels/tours search interfaces are planned but not implemented in MVP.